 This morning's Intelligencer reported on the suit brought by the Mine Safety and Health Administration (MSHA) against Murray Energy.
 The first two paragraphs explain the suit:

-The Mine Safety and Health Administration cited Murray Energy Corp. for 29 "significant safety hazards" at five . . .
+The Mine Safety and Health Administration cited Murray Energy Corp. for 29 "significant safety . . .

 As always, keeping us informed

 For all the coverage that all-things-related-to-coal gets in the local "newspapers" you would think that they would be giving us daily front-page coverage of what is probably the most important West Virginia trial in decades.
 Not so.
 If you want to know what's happening in the Blankenship trial my advice is to go elsewhere. . . .